Sidewinders

 Gooday everyone,

-Now before we begin, none of these beautiful art pieces would exist without the incredible talent of Sickjoe who is the creative force behind all the artwork in these books.
-Quite literally the heart and soul of this visual world.
-If you appreciate his work as much as I do, I encourage you to visit his gallery and explore more of his stunning creations.
+Before we begin, it’s important to say that none of the beautiful stylized images found in the hard and soft copies of these books would exist without the incredible talent of Sickjoe who is quite literally the heart and soul of this visual world.
+If you appreciate his work as much as I do, I highly encourage you to visit his gallery and explore more of his creations.

-Now, without further ado, let's take a look at the featured image and the commission details below.
+Now, without further ado, let’s take a look at the featured image and learn a bit more about the lore hidden in this chapter.

 Forged in the early chapters during his confrontation with his sister Fortessa, Icarus’s Sidewinders are brutal reinterpretations of a once-delicate design.
-He took the original template—slender, fragile scouts conceived by Persephone—and transformed them into monstrous dune predators.
+He took the original template, slender, fragile scouts conceived by Persephone, and transformed them into monstrous dune predators.

 These are no longer worms but dune ravagers, twisted, hulking analogs to the sandworms of Dune, but with a crueler elegance.
 Their armored hides ripple with biomechanical tension as they burrow beneath the sands, silent but for the telltale sign of jagged, shark-like fins slicing just above the surface.